 Stuffed Derma — With Hog’s Blood?

-…so imagine my surprise while walking down a street in Seoul earlier today when I saw the sign in the photograph on the left.
+…so imagine my surprise while walking down a street in Seoul earlier today when I saw the sign in the photograph shown above.

 Among the menu items are soon-dae, described as a stuffed derma with cellophane noodles, hog’s blood inside.